mswietlicki/jaskier/README.md

 TRANSMISSION OIL:
   - OIL: 236.14
-  - QUANTITY: 5 or 8 liter (if full drain)
+  - QUANTITY: 5 or 8 liters (if full drain)
   - NOTES: Replace with filter, washer and rubber gasket

 AIR FILTER: